Teejayx6/ShareX-Server/README.md

 1. Clone the git repo.

-2. Create and setup the config.json file
+2. Create and setup the config.json file.

-3. Use a process manager such as pm2
+3. Use a process manager such as pm2 to run the server 24/7.

 ---